sdiehl/stephendiehl.com/posts/agda.md

 snd : ∀ {A B} → A × B → B
 snd = _×_.second
 ```

+The product operator can be entered as "\\times".

+To be written...

 #### Universe Levels and Polymorphism